 After the trolleys were no longer used, the ties were taken up.
 There were good-sized pieces of wood, which were being torn up.
 The George kids and neighbors asked if they could have some of the wood and were told that they could.
 They loaded up their sleds, one piece at a time and got enough wood to build a small cabin, which they enjoyed for a long time.
 They notched the wood to fit the pieces together log cabin style.
 They added a roof and a door and one glass window.
 They had a ladder and built 3 little bunks, which were rectangles of wood covered with burlap—very narrow—up on a tiny second level.
 There were three more tiny bunks tucked into a floor level wall.
 They added a stove, which they found in the town dump (They were not allowed to use that.).
 They stayed there a few nights, but quit using it as there were too many mosquitoes!
 They played in it for a long time though.
 Peg George is shown at left in front of the cabin.

+Chris was quick and sharp–always poking Elsie, because she was slow.
+She knew Anne Sullivan, Hellen Keller's teacher.
+Sullivan and Keller had a home in Wrentham.
 Aunt Chris was quite the independent sort.
 Stories are told that she was a suffragette.
 Aunt Chris went to California with a friend, Olive Higgins, who had terrible asthma.
 Olive was a nurse and when Chris got sick with pernicious anemia in California, she was helpful in taking care of Chris until they could get back home.
 They made the trip out and back by train.
 Chris said that she was not going to die in California.
-Fortuitously, two doctors who were studying pernicious anemia found a cure for the disease—eating a pound of raw liver a day (Doctors Murphy , Minot, and Whipple—2 of them in Boston-- discovered the way to keep sufferers alive in 1920—before that it was always fatal).
-Aunt Elsie said that Chris ground the liver up in a food chopper and mixed it with orange juice .
+Fortuitously, two doctors who were studying pernicious anemia found a treatment for the disease—eating a pound of raw liver a day (Doctors Murphy, Minot, and Whipple—2 of them in Boston-- discovered the way to keep sufferers alive in 1920—before that it was always fatal).
+Aunt Elsie said that Chris ground the liver up in a food chopper and mixed it with orange juice.
 Many relatives have said that, as far as they were concerned, the cure was worse than the disease.
 The liver had to be raw because the cooking process destroyed much of the vitamin B12 that was necessary.
-Dad used to eat small bits of raw liver—at first to encourage Aunt Chris, but later as an adult because he enjoyed it.
+Her nephew, Bob Winter, used to eat small bits of raw liver—at first to encourage Aunt Chris, but later as an adult because he enjoyed it.
 He never convinced any of his kids that that was a good idea!
-Later the doctors developed a kind of serum, which she could drink but Chris thought that was worse than the raw liver.
+Later the doctors developed a kind of serum, which she could drink, but Chris thought that was worse than the raw liver.
 During WWII, when everyone’s meat ration was cut, Chris got her liver ration at the butcher shop in Cambridge.
 Later on, Vitamin B12 shots were developed.
 Sometimes she could go as long as two weeks without a shot.
 She lived to be 87!

 In 1901 or 1902, Walter George and his uncle started building a cottage after they leased a plot of land on the lakeshore.
 It had two floors—a large main room and a kitchen on the first floor and two big bedrooms on the second floor.
 Walter was about 15 at the time and Elsie was still in high school.
 She graduated in 1903.
 She knew Walter for a long time before they ever married.
 She also knew his two sisters.
 When Elsie was 18 she enjoyed going to the lake.
 It was not considered ladylike to swim.